Suitcases on a rainy road in Ireland. Planning what to pack for Ireland?

 Or, something that will take FOREVER to dry.

 Stick to layers.
-I recommend a base layer, a jumper or sweater on top and then a waterproof jacket.
+I recommend a base layer, a jumper or sweater on top and then a waterproof jacket like this one.
 You can always throw on another sweater if you’re too cold.

 2. Fancy, Uncomfortable Shoes